(Oh, it’s perfectly okay! It doesn’t violate the Confidentiality Code when it’s the patient who does the blabbing.)

 Me: Um, I usually don’t sit in the leather chair behind the big, important looking desk?

 Therapist: Oh!
 Sorry.
 I’m a little new at this.
 I thought if you had one of those Inferiority Complexes, that would cure you right away.
-Plus I just ordered this new $1200 couch and I wanted to see if it was comfortable.
+Plus I just ordered this new $1200 couch and I wanted to try it out myself to see if it was comfortable.

 Me: So how does it feel?